yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apiportal_install/upgrade_automatic.md

    sh apiportal_cumulative_upgrade
    ```

-## Upgrade API Portal from the Joomla!
+## Upgrade from the Joomla!
 Administrator Interface

 If you have a 7.7.x API Portal installation, you can upgrade to the latest version without having to repeat the initial installation setup.